 - Plan of future water infrastructure required to support those water demands that are not being met with the current water supply sources

-- Schematic/drawing that identifies the location of viable water supply options, and mechanism and infrastructure required to deliver water from the water source(s) to support the farm water use
+- Schematic/drawing that identifies the location of viable water supply options, and mechanisms and infrastructure required to deliver water from the water source(s) to support the farm water use

 Cost-share ratio: 80%